Ephebophilia

-Ephebophilia is the primary sexual interest in mid-to-late adolescents, generally ages 15 to 19.
+Ephebophilia is the primary sexual interest in mid-to-late adolescents, generally ages 15 to 19 and showing Tanner stages 4 to 5 of physical development.
 The term was originally used in the late 19th to mid-20th century.
 It is one of a number of sexual preferences across age groups subsumed under the technical term chronophilia.
 Ephebophilia strictly denotes the preference for mid-to-late adolescent sexual partners, not the mere presence of some level of sexual attraction.
 It is not a psychiatric diagnosis.

 In research environments, specific terms are used for chronophilias: for instance, ephebophilia to refer to the sexual preference for mid-to-late adolescents, hebephilia to refer to the sexual preference for earlier pubescent individuals, and pedophilia to refer to the primary or exclusive sexual interest in prepubescent children.